 24. How did you come up with the idea to do this?
 What inspired you to do it and how did you prepare for a long journey like this?

 As for preparation, I began training two years in advance.
-I walked 7.5 miles to work up to four times a week, and sometimes in winter, the return leg, too.
+I walked 7.5 miles to work up to four times a week, and sometimes in summer, the return leg, too.
 I hiked across England on the Coast to Coast route and did the Cape Wrath trail the summer before I started this major hike.
 Training was far worse than the real thing as I gave myself shinsplints twice and the bunion on my foot got worse.
 That’s what continual street walking in trainers does to you!